 - Establish open communication between you and the influencer by informing them about your campaign goals and expectations right from the start.

 - Don't actively look for one-off features.
 Instead, think long-term and build collaborative relationships by being generous and authentic in how you treat the influencer.
 Creative freedom is important.

 - Monitor the influencer marketing ROI.
 This goes without saying.
 It's great if you manage to create a positive relationship between your company and the influencer but the metrics are ultimately what matters most for us marketers.
 Analyse them regularly based on the campaign goals.

 Social media marketing can support your campaign goals whether you want to increase your inbound traffic or get more leads in the sales pipeline.
 It may not be as easy when you work in SaaS and your audience is more difficult to engage but it can be done.
 Start with a detailed competitive analysis to uncover your weaknesses and see what your competition does better.

 Then, use this knowledge to create a variety of unique visual content and focus on providing excellent customer support every day.
 And if you've got the resources, experiment with influencer marketing, it has great ROI potential.

-BIAS is a triple-award winning digital agency that does social media marketing for you.
+BIAS is an award winning digital agency that does social media marketing for you.
 Need support with driving more traffic to your SaaS website?
 Let’s chat.